greenelab/czi-seed-rfa/manuscript.md

-different biological systems, with context-specific perturbations indicating pathogenic differences in disease. *We propose a central suite of statistics for assessment and interpretation of latent space tools to define the basis vectors of biological systems.*
+different biological systems, with context-specific perturbations indicating pathogenic differences in disease. *We propose a central suite of statistics for assessment and interpretation of latent space tools to define the identity and dimensionality of biological systems.*

 *Quantifying latent space estimation with transfer learning:* A critical challenge to latent space methods is the quantification of